 - Submission of Program of Study

-A program of study must be submitted to the graduate program director by the end of the second semester.
+A program of study must be submitted to the College of Pharmacy's graduate program director by the end of the second semester.
 The adviser and the student should jointly select the topic.

 - Submission and Defense of initial research proposal (IRP)